 Service to the community has been a part of Merrill Palmer since its creation in 1920.
 Today MPSI's programs and faculty strengthen that tradition by offering training for parents and teachers, supporting the directors of nearby early childhood centers to strengthen preschool education in Detroit, and showing divers teens how to find and celebrate their similiarities.
 Faculty members serve our community with research designed to improve family well-being and board memberships on child and family organizations, and state and national professional organizations.
 Read more MPSI engagement at the bottome of this page.

-The annual Giant Step Teen Conference brings teenagers together from diverse backgrounds to discover the important issues they have in common.
+This annual event brings teenagers together from diverse backgrounds to discover the important issues they have in common.
 Held each fall, this free conference has run for more than 30 years.
 It strives to improve attitudes, open minds and create tolerance, acceptance and harmony.
 Public, private, charter, parochial, and home schools from across southeast Michigan send students to Giant Step.
 Students from a broad range of neighborhoods, cultures, ethnicities, religions and incomes may enter as strangers, but they leave as friends.

 Parent Trainings -- Healthier Urban Families offers high-quality training for parents, keeping the needs of the community at the forefront.
 We have created tailored trainings to meet the needs of community agencies, places of worship, Head Start, Early Head Start, the Department of Human Services, and more.
 Expert speakers can be provided at times and locations convenient to your organization.
 Recent trainings include: